JalaliLabUCLA/2024_279AS_Project3_Lane_Detection/README.md

 ![Enter image alt description](readme_images/kkY_Image_2.jpeg)

-We see that we are able to improve the IOU consistently for YOLOP by training on analog PhyCV pre-processed data across normal, night, and foggy conditions.
-Since IOU takes into account false positives whereas the line accuracy does not we think this is an important improvement.
-For TwinLiteNet, we were unable to see improvement with our pre-processing strategy, however, different hyperparameter choices in the pre-processing could potentially help with this.
+We are able to improve the IOU consistently (and even exceed the bench mark) for YOLOP by training on analog PhyCV pre-processed data across normal, night, and foggy conditions.
+Since IOU takes into account false positives whereas the line (pixel) accuracy does not, we think this is an important improvement.
+For TwinLiteNet, we are unable to see improvement with our pre-processing strategy, however, different hyperparameter choices in the pre-processing could potentially help with this.

-Here we can see an example of running inference on a night image.
-Some interesting features are that the analog pre-processed data models’ output tend to be less noisy and are even able to overcome issues like completing gaps between drawn lanes.
-Compared with the digital pre-processed data models’ output, the analog ones seem to be closer to what a human driving would interpret the lanes as.
+We can see an example of inference on a night image.
+The analog pre-processed data models’ output tends to be less noisy and is even able to overcome issues like completing gaps between drawn lanes.
+Compared to the digital pre-processed data models’ output, the analog one seems to be closer to what a human driving would interpret the lanes as.

 ![Enter image alt description](readme_images/qxk_Image_4.jpeg)

-We can also see an example of running inference on a foggy image.
-We see that in this case the YOLOP benchmark output seems to have the most detailed lane line outputs.
-Between the digital and analog we see that the analog consistently outputs more detail than the digital and is closer to the benchmark and ground truth.
+We can also see an example of the inference on a foggy image.
+In this case, the YOLOP benchmark output seems to have the most detailed lane line outputs.
+Between the digital and analog, we see that the analog model consistently outputs more details than the digital one and is closer to the benchmark and the ground truth.

 ![Enter image alt description](readme_images/VzG_Image_5.jpeg)

 ## References